heratyian/software-development-lessons/cargo-culting/index.md

 - When you're solving a problem, don't try to jump all the way to the end in one go.
 - Start small.
 What's the first thing you can print?
 - What is a series of small steps that will get you to your goal?
-- Note: figuring this a series of tiny steps is the hardest (and most valuable thing) about programming.
+- Note: figuring out a series of tiny steps is the hardest (and most valuable thing) about programming.
 After your beginner days, syntax becomes second nature. - Figuring tiny steps to get from the starting point to the solution is engineering.

+---

+# Try pseudocode first

+---

+# Try `debugger`

 ---